The Great Mirror

-Additions in 2016 include Australia (Perth and Fremantle), Brazil (except Manaus, 1984), Northern India (Darjeeling and Cherrapunji), Peninsular India (Ootacamund), Indonesia (Bali Again), Mauritius, and New Zealand (Dunedin and Port Chalmers), and Western United States (Oahu and Honolulu).
+Additions in 2017 included Argentina, Australia (Newman, Kalgoorlie), Brazil (except Manaus, 1984), Northern India (Darjeeling and Cherrapunji), Peninsular India (Ootacamund), Indonesia (Bali Again), Mauritius, New Zealand (Dunedin and Port Chalmers), Senegal, South Africa (Augrabies Falls), and Western United States (Oahu and Honolulu).

 Additions in 2014 included the Eastern U.S. (Central Pennsylvania), Northern India (Delhi additions of Paharganj, St. James Church, and Nizamuddin), the UK (Birmingham), Zimbabwe (Bulawayo), and South Africa (Durban, Pietermaritzburg, Port Elizabeth, and Grahamstown).

 Additions in 2013 included Poland (Warsaw and Krakow), Ghana (Accra, Cape Coast, Elmina), South Africa (Western Cape), Malawi (Blantyre, Limbe, Zomba, Lilongwe), the Czech Republic (Cesky Krumlov), Botswana (Gaborone), and Peninsular India (Chennai).